 Below are Executive Director interview questions to help you get started:

-What you want to hear: This question gives you an idea of the amount of research a candidate has conducted.
+What you want to hear: This question gives you an idea of the amount of research a candidate has conducted to prepare for their Executive Director interview.
 It also gives them an opportunity to display their analytical, critical, and creative thinking abilities.
 Listen for suggestions to current programs that they can observe as an outsider, and for sound ideas on what they think works and doesn’t in an organization similar to yours.

 Red flag: Do they only know your organization (or organizations like yours) on a superficial level?
 Are they all out of comments, suggestions or insights after a very brief response?
 These are two red flags you don’t want to ignore.